 The reasons for the security breach in a database are mainly due to these reasons:

 - Most of the data processing systems have a single level of protection.

 - No encryption of Either the raw data or the result/ output data.

-- Access of the data to unethical IT professional that risks in data loss.
+- Access of the data to unethical IT professionals that present a risk for data loss.

 To ensure the security of the data we should follow the below-mentioned practices:

-Cost is the matter of consideration.
-When the amount of the data increases then the cost in each stage of the data processing increases gradually.
+Cost is a matter of consideration.
+When the amount of the data increases, then the cost in each stage of the data processing increases gradually.

 The cost of data processing depends on the following factors:

 - Turn around time to complete the processing of data and get the required result;

 The stakeholders or the management looking into data processing must consider the budget and the expenses.
 Compressing the data reduces its size and thus the data occupies less disk space.
 With proper planning of the costs and expenses, the firm could earn well with the data processing service.